-The sudden decline in the economy and interest rates depressed our profit in 2020 and we ended the year with profit of \$3.3 million.
-This is lower than the prior year when we earned \$4.6 million and is attributed to the decline in interest rates which decreased our interest margin as well as through an increase in our provisions for loan losses due to the economic downturn.
-We are forecasting another low profit year in 2021 due to the continued low-interest rate environment and uncertainty in the economy.
+Our profit improved from last year, and we ended the year with profit of \$5.5 million.
+This is higher than the prior year when we earned \$3.3 million.
+We are forecasting profit for 2022 to be level with this year due to the continued low interest rate environment and continued uncertainty in the economy.

 Beyond the dollars we earn, we watch our efficiency ratio closely as a measure of our profitability.
-In 2020 our ratio was 79.4%, which equates to us spending just over 79 cents for every dollar we earn in revenue.
-This ratio is higher than the prior year and higher than our original budget target of 78.3%.
-For 2021, we are projecting profit to be on par with 2020 results, and as a result expect our efficiency ratio to be 79.3% due to the continued poor economic conditions, low interest rate environment and our increased investment in technology related projects.
+In 2021 our ratio was 76.75%, which equates to us spending just under 77 cents for every dollar we earn in revenue.
+This ratio is lower than the prior year of 79.4%.
+For 2022, we expect our efficiency ratio to be 75%, an improvement over this year.
 Our goal is to keep our efficiency ratio at a level that optimizes profitability while still providing quality service to our membership and continuing to invest into future operations.